maxkratt/FishNet-Documentation/guides/features/lag-compensation/projectiles.md

      * How this is done depends largely upon your game so it
      * won't be covered in this guide. */

-    //Get passed time.
+    // Get passed time.
 Note the false for allow negative values. float passedTime = (float)base.TimeManager.TimePassed(tick, false);
     /* Cap passed time at half of constant value for the server.
      * In our example max passed time is 300ms, so server value